 Though Wi-Fi passwords are now tougher to crack, each of its protocols has had its fair share of flaws.
 What is surprising is that the reasonably new WPA3 ( Wi-Fi Protected Access protocol version 3) still remains vulnerable to attack, thanks to some serious flaws in the design.

 Mathy Vanhoef and Eyal Ronentitled recently authored a paper termed Dragonblood - A Security Analysis of WPA3’s SAE Handshake.
 In it, they discuss elements of WPA3 that in some cases still leave it vulnerable to attacks like the previous WPA2.
-This is summarzed as follows:
+This is summarized as follows:

 - WPA2 relied on a four-way handshake as a means of authentication for devices.
 This handshake contains a hash of the network password which leaves it open to cracking if intercepted or exposed.
-This process is still shared by the new protocol, hence it can easily be compromised.
+This process is still shared by the new protocol.
+Hence it can easily be compromised.